 - Saturday 7:00 am to 3:00 pm

-- Credentials must be worn and clearly visible at all times while in the paddock area, on the track or within the Venue, and only by the individual to whom it was issued.
+- Credentials must be worn and clearly visible at all times while in the Paddock, on the track or within the venue, and only by the individual to whom it was issued.

-- Your credential is your responsibility and is non-transferable and may not be distributed, given away or sold.
+- Your credential is your responsibility, is non-transferable and may not be distributed, given away or sold.

-- Any person who counterfeits, forges or alters a credential (with the intent to defraud) is guilty of a misdemeanor and subject to prosecution under applicable laws.
+- Anyone who counterfeits, forges or alters a credential (with the intent to defraud) is guilty of a misdemeanor and is subject to prosecution under applicable laws.

-- Any person violating this policy will be subject to removal/eviction from the Venue, suspension from the Series and prosecution under applicable laws.
+- Anyone violating this policy will be subject to removal/eviction from the venue, suspension from the Series and prosecution under applicable laws.